entando/entando-docs/vuepress/docs/docs/getting-started/README.md

 Note: For advanced or long-time Entando users, check out our [Quick Reference](quick-reference) install guide with just the steps.

+### Minimum required resources

+A basic Entando app requires at least 30m and 2000Mi to start.
+Here you can find more information about [Kubernetes resources](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).

 ## Install Kubernetes

 Since Entando is designed to run on Kubernetes, let's get started by installing our own instance of Kubernetes locally.